 The Minnesota Prescription Monitoring Program (PMP) is a tool to be used by prescribers and pharmacists to assist in managing their patient’s care.
 It contains information provided by Minnesota licensed pharmacies and prescriber dispensers.
 Pharmacies and prescribers who dispense from their office submit prescription data to the PMP system for all Schedules II, III, IV and V controlled substances, butalbital and gabapentin dispensed in or into Minnesota.

 This protected health information is collected and stored securely.
 Minnesota licensed prescribers and pharmacists, and their delegated staff may be authorized to access information from the PMP database.The program was implemented to promote public health and welfare by detecting diversion, abuse and misuse of prescriptions for controlled substances as defined in Minnesota Statutes Section 152.126.

-Integrating MNPMP data within an Electronic Health Record (EHR) like Practice Fusion, provides a streamlined clinical workflow for providers.
-The EHR automatically initiates a patient query, validates the provider’s credentials in MNPMP and returns the patient’s prescription record directly within the provider’s EHR.
-The integration should seamlessly fit into the clinical workflow and allow for real-time or near real-time presentation of MNPMP data within the EHR.
+Although the integration between Practice Fusion and the Minnesota MNPMP is not yet available, integrating Minnesota MNPMP data within an Electronic Health Record (EHR), like Practice Fusion, can help provide a streamlined clinical workflow for providers.
+An EHR that is integrated with the Minnesota MNPMP has the ability to automatically initiate a patient query, validate the provider’s credentials in the Minnesota MNPMP, and return the patient’s prescription record directly within the provider’s EHR.
+The integration would seamlessly fit into the clinical workflow and allow for near real-time presentation of Minnesota MNPMP data within the EHR.

 To register for the Minnesota MNPMP, visit http://pmp.pharmacy.state.mn.us/pmp-user-registration-and-resources.html